isb-cgc/readthedocs/docs/source/sections/webapp/Saved-Cohorts.rst

 Cohort Creation - Barcodes
 ==========================

 This feature will allow you upload or enter your own list of sample or cases barcodes from multiple programs.
-There is a blue instructions button present on both the upload and Enter tabs.
+There is a blue instructions button present on both the **UPLOAD** and **ENTER** tabs.

 Below is an example of what you are provided when the *Instructions* tab is selected.